Buying a New Refrigerator

 Because efficiency has improved so rapidly, if your refrigerator is old, needs repairs, or is nearing the end of its expected 15-year life, it makes good economic sense to replace it before it fails on you.

-For full-size refrigerators, ENERGY STAR units will use at least 10% less electricity than units meeting new minimum efficiency standards, sometimes at no additional first cost.
-And some models even use 25% less electricity.
+For full-size refrigerators, ENERGY STAR units will use at least 10% less electricity than units meeting new minimum efficiency standards, often at no additional first cost.
+And some models even use 20% less electricity.
 We recommend that you consider models that are at least 10% better than the federal standard.
-Models with these levels of efficiency may qualify for rebates — check with your local utility.
+More efficient models may qualify for rebates — check with your local utility.

-In 2003, the ENERGY STAR program was expanded to cover compact refrigerators in addition to full-size models.
+The ENERGY STAR program also covers compact refrigerators.
 Compact refrigerators less than 7.75 ft3 must be 10% more efficient than the minimum federal standard to qualify, but there are many models that exceed the standards by 25% or more.
 More on the economics of owning a second refrigerator is discussed below.

 Configuration and Features

 When shopping for a new refrigerator, it is important first to consider what style and features you want, and what the energy penalties can be.
 For example, side-by-side refrigerator/freezers use more energy than similarly sized models with the freezer on top, even if they both carry the ENERGY STAR.
 Icemakers and through-the-door ice also add to energy consumption.
 Unfortunately, it can be difficult to compare energy performance across different refrigerator types.
 The yellow EnergyGuide label and the ENERGY STAR program compare energy use among models with the same configuration within a narrow range of sizes.
 To compare models with different configuration or features, check the annual kWh per year or operating cost value displayed on the EnergyGuide label of each model of interest to you.
+ACEEE's partner, Enervee, makes this even easier: check out the Enervee Marketplace for an easy way to compare models by features, expected energy costs, purchase price, and utility rebates.
 Don’t rely on the ENERGY STAR label alone when selecting a refrigerator — a top freezer model that does not qualify for ENERGY STAR may actually use less energy than an ENERGY STAR labeled side-by-side of comparable size and features.
 Proposed revisions to the ENERGY STAR refrigerator and freezer specification would begin to address some of these shortcomings.

 |Refrigerator Type||Total Capacity (ft3)||Fridge Capacity (ft3)||Freezer Capacity (ft3)||Energy Use (kWh/year)|